waste-of-kindergarten/xpython37-v0.1/python/Doc/library/zipimport.rst

 subdirectory.
 For example, the path :file:`example.zip/lib/` would only import from the :file:`lib/` subdirectory within the archive.

-Any files may be present in the ZIP archive, but only files :file:`.py` and :file:`.pyc` are available for import.
+Any files may be present in the ZIP archive, but importers are only invoked for :file:`.py` and :file:`.pyc` files.
 ZIP import of dynamic modules (:file:`.pyd`, :file:`.so`) is disallowed.
 Note that if an archive only contains :file:`.py` files, Python will not attempt to modify the archive by adding the corresponding :file:`.pyc` file, meaning that if a ZIP archive doesn't contain :file:`.pyc` files, importing may be rather slow.

+.. versionchanged:: 3.8
-ZIP archives with an archive comment are currently not supported.
+   Previously, ZIP archives with an archive comment were not supported.

 .. seealso::